myeomans/doc2concrete/cran-comments.md

+## Version Update (0.5.5)

+Better handling of large datasets

 ## Version Update (0.5.4)

-Fixed a bug in the ngrams from last update, update to new quanteda flow, consistent name anonymising
+Fixed a bug in the ngrams from last update, update to new quanteda flow

 ## Version Update (0.5.3)